LRatti/LRatti/README.md

-# 👋 Hi there — I'm Leonardo!
+# 👋 Hi there — Leonardo here!

 🎓 **MEng Student in Computer Science and Engineering**
 📍 *Polytechnic University of Milan*